Early Educator Wage Initiative Program

 Selection Process

-After the application window closes, Child Care Network (CCN) will convene a review committee composed of at least five coalition members with no conflicts of interest.
-Each committee member will independently review and score applications using a standardized rubric.
-CCN staff will then review and verify all scores to ensure accuracy and consistency.
+After the application window closed, Child Care Network (CCN) convened a review committee composed of coalition members with no conflicts of interest.
+Each committee member independently reviewed and scored applications using a standardized rubric.
+CCN staff then reviewed and verified all scores to ensure accuracy and consistency across the evaluation process.
+The rubric evaluated factors such as workforce stability, program capacity, and regional child care needs.

-Selected programs will receive grant stipends to distribute directly to eligible staff employed within their program's license.
-Eligible staff are primarily in the classroom as a Lead Caregiver/Teacher or Assistant Teacher/Family Child Care Assistant.
-By January 2026, participating programs must identify eligible staff members and confirm their interest in receiving stipends.
+Selected programs receive grant stipends that are distributed directly to eligible staff employed under the program’s license.
+Eligible staff are primarily classroom educators serving as Lead Teachers, Assistant Teachers, or Family Child Care Assistants.

 MiRegistry and Sharing Salary Information